 Stuart J. Schnitt, MD

-Dr. Schnitt is a Past President of the United States and Canadian Academy of Pathology (2010-2011).
-Other notable honors include the Arthur Purdy Stout Society of Surgical Pathologists Annual Prize (1999), the Albany Medical College Distinguished Alumnus Award (2014), the Lynn Sage Distinguished Lecturer (2014), the Maude Abbot Lecture at the United States and Canadian Academy of Pathology Annual Meeting (2016), and the United States and Canadian Academy of Pathology F.K.
-Mostofi Distinguished Service Award (2018).
+He is a Past President of the United States and Canadian Academy of Pathology (2010-2011).
+Other notable honors include the Arthur Purdy Stout Society of Surgical Pathologists Annual Prize (1999), the Albany Medical College Distinguished Alumnus Award (2014), the Lynn Sage Distinguished Lecturer (2014), the Maude Abbot Lecture at the United States and Canadian Academy of Pathology Annual Meeting (2016), the United States and Canadian Academy of Pathology F.K.
+Mostofi Distinguished Service Award (2018) and United States and Canadian Academy of Pathology Harvey Goldman Master Teacher Award (2019).
 He is particularly proud to have been involved in the training of 37 breast pathology fellows since 1995.
 He has lectured extensively around the world.
 His research interests and contributions to our understanding of benign breast diseases and breast cancer have been broad, but have largely focused on risk factors for local recurrence in patients with invasive breast cancer and ductal carcinoma in situ treated with breast conserving therapy, benign breast disease and breast cancer risk, and stromal-epithelial interactions in breast tumor progression.